Phase 4

 - Treatment of insomnia with non-prescription medications, such as diphenhydramine, melatonin, or valerian, and prescription medications, such as hypnotics, barbiturates, benzodiazepines, sedating antihistamines, antidepressants, and antipsychotics.

-Data sourced from ClinicalTrials.gov (NCT00812214).
+Data sourced from ClinicalTrials.gov (NCT00812214) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.